isomerpages/nlb-discovereads/_diy-resources/preschool-resources/DiscoverTech.md

 <h5>How to Play</h5>
  <p> Together with your child, come up with a Yoga regime!
 Follow the steps below.<br>
 	<ul>
-	<li> Scan the code above to view some yoga poses.
+	<li> Scan the QR code above to view some yoga poses.
 Decide with your child which yoga poses both of you would like to do and list them down on a
 paper. </li>
 	<li>Next to each yoga pose you have decided, decide how many times you would want to do it (looping!).	</li>
 	<li>Follow the sequence of the poses and loops of the yoga poses on your list.
 Enjoy your yoga!